 - Customized Programs

-MCCS 0525: Non-Invasive Techniques in Wildlife Endocrinology
+MCCS 0525: Non-Invasive Techniques and Applications in Wildlife Endocrinology

 Wildlife endocrinology is a growing field and an increasingly important conservation tool that can help managers better understand the factors impacting health and reproduction in captive and wild populations.
 Especially important has been the development of noninvasive techniques, which can assess hormone metabolites excreted in urine and feces.
 Evaluating hormones allows determination of: 1) the reproductive cycle, including puberty, timing of sexual receptivity, and onset of reproductive aging; 2) the effects of different husbandry practices and environmental enrichment on animal well-being; 3) animal pregnancy and the possible date of birth; 4) optimal hormone treatments for artificial insemination or in vitro fertilization; and 5) the impact of human activities or environmental changes on reproduction and health of free-ranging species.
 The National Zoo’s Endocrinology Laboratory, based in Front Royal, was founded in 1986 and today conducts hormone analyses for zoo- and field-based research projects around the globe.
 It is the world’s largest diagnostic service and research laboratory for wildlife endocrinology and the lab’s director, Dr. Janine Brown, has extensive experience in the development of non-invasive endocrine techniques.

 The purpose of this course is to provide theoretical information and practical experience in using endocrine monitoring techniques for assessing reproductive status and welfare in wildlife species, both in captive and wild scenarios.
 Theory – Lectures will cover aspects of basic biology, theory of immunoassay methodology (radioimmunoassay and enzyme immunoassay), reproductive endocrinology and stress physiology, methods of non-invasive monitoring of hormones excreted in urine and feces, sample preparation and hormone extraction techniques, and examples of data obtained from in-situ and ex situ studies of wildlife species.
 Practical – Lab work will be a large component of the course and will include demonstrations and hands-on experience in sample (urine and feces) processing and analysis using enzyme immunoassay technology.
-Computer lab sessions will include basic and advanced data analysis techniques.
+Computer lab sessions will include statistical hormone analyses techniques.
 Substantial time will be provided for participants to work on independent group projects where they will apply what they have learned and complete a full lab analysis and data interpretation themselves.
 The skills learned throughout the course will enable participants to develop research projects that incorporate non-invasive hormone monitoring.
 Samples used in lab exercises will be real samples from the SCBI animal collection, providing relevant real-world case studies with testable hypotheses.
 A comprehensive endocrine training manual will be provided to course participants.

 Smithsonian Conservation Biology Institute in Front Royal, Virginia